adityab/turbulence/doc/apiref.rst

 Options
 ~~~~~~~

-body : data
-    Schema sent with HTTP header with a proper mime type
-    - :mimetype:`application/rdf+xml` or :mimetype:`application/xml`

-url : string (optional)
+url : string
     URL to fetch the schema from.
-Message body will be ignored in this case.

 Response
 ~~~~~~~~